temporalio/edu-errstrat-typescript-code/exercises/defining-custom-error/README.md

 During this exercise, you will:

-- Define, throw, and handle Custom errors in Temporal Workflows and Activities
+- Define, throw, and handle errors in Temporal Workflows and Activities
-- Handle Activity failures in errors

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.